Early Years Foundation Stage

-These seven areas are used within Early Years settings to plan your child’s learning and activities.
-The professionals teaching and supporting your child will make sure that the activities are suited to your child’s unique needs.
+These seven areas are used to plan your child’s learning and activities.
+The professionals teaching and supporting your child make sure that the activities are suited to your child’s unique needs.
 This is a bit like a curriculum in primary and secondary schools, but it’s suitable for very young children, and it’s designed to be really flexible so that staff can follow your child’s unique needs and interests.

 Children in the Early Years Foundation Stage learn by playing and exploring, being active, and through creative and critical thinking which takes place both indoors and outside.